Factsheet 18 - Asylum Support for Survivors of Domestic Abuse

 - FGM

-It recognises that the risk of serious harm from a perpetrator often rises at the point that a woman decides to leave an abusive situation.
+This guidance recognises that the risk of serious harm from a perpetrator often rises at the point that a woman decides to leave an abusive situation.

 The document outlines the expectations of how the conversation should be conducted including safety concerns, needs identification, risk and safeguarding assessment.
-It explains that the convo is led by the survivor, who should be supported to make an informed decision on what happens next.
+It explains that the conversation is led by the survivor, who should be supported to make an informed decision on what happens next.
+The guidance then outlines how to pursue each of three options: staying in their accommodation, moving to new asylum support accommodation or moving to a refuge.

 - At point of disclosure, a woman is to be believed without the requirement for any corroborating evidence of DA and should be consulted on what next steps to take.